 by Tom Gilbert - © 2004

 Values - we all have them even if we are not consciously aware of them.
 The things that are most important to us in our life journey shape and influence us everyday.
 The need to be in touch with these values and communicate them to others has spawned a growing trend of writing Ethical Wills.

 The popularity and necessity of "last wills and testaments" or "living wills" is well established.
 These documents are important for legal reasons.
 An Ethical Will, however, is just as important, maybe more so.
 An Ethical Will is not designed as a legal document but it serves the useful purpose of communicating our most cherished values and passing of life lessons to our family, friends and loved ones.

 It's not uncommon to find press in newspapers and other major publications (including Time magazine, the Washington Post, Christian Science Monitor and PBS Television) that are addressing the growing popularity of ethical wills.
+Another article mentioning the importance and growing interest in ethical wills has appeared in the New York Times.
+In The Ethical Will, an Ancient Concept, is Revamped for the Tech Age by Constance Gustke, we again learn of personal historians encouraging people to create the ethical will.
 As boomers age the interest in life story writing will continue.
 Writing an ethical will is a relatively easy way to record your most important life lessons, beliefs and values.

 The reasons for having your own Ethical Will are self-evident.
 It is a way to pass on values with the hope of a continuation for future generations.
 It helps us document the meaning and purpose of life.
 You can communicate what is most important to you and what you stand for.